logo

 1. Safe Space

-Make a space on a windowsill for kitties or set out a self-warming bed for them to nestle in.
+Create a space on a windowsill for kitties or set out a self-warming bed for them to nestle in.

 2. Frozen Treats and Toys

 Fillable toys are a popular solution for keeping pets occupied for a reason.
 For hours of licking enjoyment for dogs, fill a hollow rubber toy with peanut butter or another favorite filling and freeze it overnight.
-For a fun interactive challenge, get something similar and fill it with goodies that dispense as they play.
+For a fun interactive challenge, get a similar toy and fill it with goodies that dispense as they play.

 3. Entertainment